Breadcrumb

 ovpr-rio@uiowa.edu

-To review the policy on dispute resolution and disciplinary action, review UI Policy Manual, Section II- 27.10.
+To review the policy on dispute resolution and disciplinary action, refer to the UI Policy Manual (Section II-27.10).

 Copyright

-Regardless of the publishing outlet chosen, researchers should consider how they manage the copyright of the published work.
-Many publishers will allow authors to retain some or all of their copyright and give the publisher non-exclusive rights to publish.
-The Faculty Senates of the CIC (including Iowa) have passed resolutions that encourage authors to seek to retain these rights when possible.
-For more information see the University Libraries website.
+Researchers should consider how publishers manage copyright.
+Some publishers allow authors to retain certain rights while granting the publisher permission to publish.
+The faculty senates of the Big Ten Academic Alliance (including the University of Iowa) have passed resolutions that encourage authors to seek to retain these rights when possible.
+Refer to the University Libraries website for more information.

-Please note that an account is required to access iThenticate.
-To request an account, please follow the instructions on the following webpage, iThenticate: Request an Account.
+An account is required to access iThenticate.
+Follow the instructions on iThenticate: Request an Account.

 Iowa Research Online

-Researchers should also consider depositing an appropriate version of their work in Iowa Research Online (IRO), the institutional repository managed by the Libraries.
-Deposit in the IRO will also allow broad access.
+Researchers are encouraged to deposit appropriate versions of their work in Iowa Research Online (IRO), the institutional repository managed by the University Libraries.
+Depositing work in IRO increases access and visibility.